oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 ## List of Mentors

-The following individuals will be mentoring during GSoC 2017:
+The following individuals will be serving as mentors during GSoC 2017:
 - Allan Zhou (@AllanYangZhou)
 - Anmol Shukla (@anmolshkl)
 - Avijit Gupta (@526avijitgupta)